How chemotherapy is given

-The nurses try to make sure the unit has a calm atmosphere and the environment is comfortable.
+The nurses try to make sure the unit has a calm atmosphere and the environment is safe and comfortable.
 There are normally recliner chairs and some beds if you need to rest.
-A relative or friend can usually stay with you during your treatment.
+A family member or friend may be able to stay with you during your treatment.

-Having the chemotherapy drugs may take from half an hour to a few hours.
+Having the chemotherapy drugs may take between 30 minutes to a few hours.
 But you may have to wait:

-- for your chemotherapy drugs to be prepared and checked
+- for your chemotherapy drugs to be made up and checked by the pharmacy

 - to see your cancer doctor.